African Americans and more..

 All about the Roxbury Cultural District project. more info

-Affordable rental apartments and homes for sale are here
+Affordable rental apartments are here

-complimentary movie tickets
+get complimentary movie tickets

-Boston hotel room rates
+Look up Boston hotel room rates

 African American parents are invited to volunteer for a research study about culture and parenting practices.
 You might be eligible if you identify as African-American (Black American) and you have a child between the ages of 4 and 12.
 A $25 Gift Card is provided to participants. call (617) 358-2246 or e-mail email@example.com